-- a A matter personal to a member of staff that is being considered by a meeting is subject to standing order 11. - b Subject to the Council's policy regarding absences from work, the Council's Clerk shall notify the chairman of the Staff Management committee of absence occasioned by illness or other reason and that person shall report such absence to the Staff Management committee at its next meeting. - c The chairman of the Staff Management committee shall upon a resolution conduct a review of the performance and annual appraisal of the work of the Clerk.
-The reviews and appraisal shall be reported in writing and are subject to

-- approval by resolution by the Staff Management committee. - d Subject to the Council's policy regarding the handling of grievance matters, the Council's Clerk shall contact the chairman of the Staff Management committee in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the Staff Management committee. - e Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by the Clerk to the chairman of the Staff Management committee this shall be communicated to another member of the Staff Management committee which shall be reported back and progressed by resolution of the Staff Management committee. - f Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters. - g In accordance with standing order 11(a), persons with line management responsibilities shall have access to staff records referred to in standing order 19(f).
+- a A matter personal to the Clerk that is being considered by a meeting of the Council is subject to standing order 11. - b Subject to the Council's policy regarding absences from work, the Council's Clerk shall notify the chair of the Council or, if they are not available, the vice-chair (if there is one) of the Council of absence occasioned by illness or other reason and that person shall report such absence to the Council at its next meeting. - The chair of the Council or in their absence, the vice-chair (if there is one) of the Council shall upon a resolution conduct a review of the performance and annual appraisal of the work of the Clerk.
+The reviews and appraisal shall be reported in writing and are subject to approval by resolution by the Council. - d Subject to the Council's policy regarding the handling of grievance matters, the Council's Clerk shall contact the chair of the Council or in their absence, the vice-chair (if there is one) of the Council in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the Council. - e Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by the Clerk relates to the chair or vice-chair (if there is one) of the Council, this shall be communicated to another member of the Council, which shall be reported back and progressed by resolution of the Council. - f Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters. - g In accordance with standing order 11(a), persons with line management responsibilities shall have access to staff records referred to in standing order 19(f).